Oakley Sustainability Policy

 We only build on the latest available chassis through our network of Scania, Volvo, Iveco, Mercedes, MAN, DAF, and Renault dealers which meet or exceed the latest emission standards.
 As Hybrid and Electric vehicles become available, we work with our customers to ensure they have comprehensive knowledge and understanding of the sustainable options available such as the addition of solar panels or upgraded lithium batteries to their new or existing Oakley vehicles.
 With our comprehensive service, repair, and parts department as we continue to repair and update vehicles reducing the requirement for complete replacement.

 We are committed to investing in a more sustainable future for our business.
 In 2007 we installed a Dual air system paint booth removing the use of solvent paints – the first in the country for larger vehicles.
-The installation of the solar panels on both factory sites followed in 2015, as a source of renewable energy benefiting both the business and the environment.
+The installation of the solar panels on both factory sites started in 2018, as a source of renewable energy benefiting both the business and the environment.
 With the commitment to any future expansion and redevelopments of our manufacturing plants, we will encompass the latest renewable technology available.

 By introducing electric vehicles to our company fleet instead of petrol/diesel vehicles we are increasingly reducing our fuel emissions.
 Together with optimising our existing routing systems to reduce unnecessary miles and emissions.